forcedotcom/LightningTestingService/README.md

 ## Use Another JavaScript Test Framework

 The Lightning Testing Service provides a way to use standard JavaScript test frameworks with your Lightning components.
-We’ve provided the example test suite implemented in [Jasmine](https://jasmine.github.io/).
-Jasmine is one of several well-regarded test frameworks, and if you haven’t chosen one already, we recommend you start with it.
+We’ve provided the example test suites implemented in [Jasmine](https://jasmine.github.io/) and [Mocha](http://mochajs.org/).
+These are well-regarded test frameworks, and if you haven’t chosen one already, we recommend you start with one of them.

 If you’d prefer to use another test framework, either because you’ve already selected one, or because you find something more to your taste, you can use it with the LTS instead.

 All of the packaged pieces of the LTS are included in the project repository, in the [lightning-component-tests/test/default](https://github.com/forcedotcom/LightningTestingService/tree/master/lightning-component-tests/test/default) directory.
-The pieces you’ll need to modify or replace are the following items.
+The pieces you’ll need to modify or replace are the following items, drawn from the Jasmine wrapper.

- * `jasmineTests.app` — The front end of the LTS, this simple app includes the test runner component, and a list of test suites to feed it.
+ * `aura/jasmineTests` — The front end of the LTS, this simple app includes the test runner component, and a list of test suites to feed it.
- * `BaseTestRunnerCmp` — The test runner component for Jasmine.
+ * `aura/lts_jasmineRunner` — The test runner component for Jasmine.
 It includes references to the required Jasmine library, which it loads along with the test spec resources, and then fires the test runner.
- * `jasmine.resource` — The Jasmine library, unmodified.
+ * `lts_jasmine.resource` — The Jasmine library, unmodified.
- * `jasmineboot.resource` — A JavaScript IIFE that launches Jasmine in the LTS context.
+ * `lts_jasmineboot.resource` — A JavaScript IIFE that launches Jasmine in the LTS context, and adapts results for the HTML report.
- * `jasmineReporter.resource` — Another JavaScript IIFE, used to adapt Jasmine’s results into formats expected by LTS and Salesforce DX.
- * `testutil.resource` — A collection of utilities for use within your test specs.
+  * `lts_testutil.resource` — A collection of utilities for use within your test specs.
 They provide Lightning component-specific functions that make it easier to test your custom components from a test context.

+The Mocha version of the framework wrapper provides similar files.
+You might find the similarities and differences instructive in creating your own adapter for other frameworks.

 If you’re already experienced with setting up another test framework, adapting the Jasmine examples should take you a day or so, but not longer.
-We’d be thrilled to hear more about your adventures with Mocha and other JavaScript test frameworks!
+We’d be thrilled to hear more about your adventures with other JavaScript test frameworks!